 If the authors have no conflict of interest to declare, they must also state this at submission.
 It is the responsibility of the corresponding author to review this policy with all authors and to collectively list in the cover letter to the Editor, in the manuscript (under the Acknowledgment section), and in the online submission system ALL pertinent commercial and other relationships.

 Article Publication Charges

 Aging Cell is an open access journal, and you or your funder will be required to pay an article publication charge on acceptance.
-Please note that Short Takes and Review papers will not be subject to an Article Publication Charge.
+Please note that Commentaries and Review papers will not be subject to an Article Publication Charge.
 For more details on charges and available discounts, please see here.

 Author material archive policy

 Please note that unless specifically requested, Wiley-Blackwell will dispose of all hardcopy or electronic material submitted four months after publication.
 Authors that wish the return of any material submitted, should inform the editorial office or production editor as soon as possible.

 Aging Cell is covered by the Wiley-Blackwell Early View service.
 Early View articles are complete full-text articles published online in advance of their publication in an issue.
 Articles are therefore available as soon as they are ready, rather than having to wait for the next scheduled issue.
 Early View articles are complete and final.
 They have been fully reviewed, revised and edited for publication, and the authors' final corrections have been incorporated.

 Because they are in final form, no changes can be made after online publication.
 The nature of Early View articles means that they do not yet have volume, issue or page numbers, so Early View articles cannot be cited in the traditional way.
 They are therefore given a Digital Object Identifier (DOI), which allows the article to be cited and tracked before it is allocated to an issue.
 After issue publication, the DOI remains valid and can continue to be used to cite and access the article.
 More information about DOIs can be found at http://www.doi.org/faq.html.